aiven/devportal/docs/products/kafka/concepts/auth-types.rst

 ======================

 It is strongly recommended to use modern encryption protocols to protect data in transit sent to and from Apache Kafka.
-You can use one of the available options in **Aiven for Apache Kafka** services:
+You can use one of the available options in **Aiven for Apache Kafka** services.

 Transport Layer Security
 ------------------------